-Recent trends in The Doctrine under the Indian system :
+Recent Trends in The Doctrine Under The Indian System:

 The doctrine of Separation Of Powers is a strict and absolute doctrine.
 But it has been modified to meet the challenges of different societies.
 The Indian Parliamentary system has its own systems of modifications.
-From the "Pure Doctrine" of the Separation of Powers there is a little divergence and even the American model has made a lot of modifications.
+There is a little divergence from the "Pure Doctrine" of the Separation of Powers and even the American model has made a lot of modifications.
 We have adopted the doctrine from the constitution of America.
 The modifications have been made due to changes in the present day requirements in which isolation of the organs will not work.
-The system of checks and balances have been established to prevent the government from becoming Despotic.
+The system of checks and balances has been established to prevent the government from becoming Despotic.